Simplicial depth: Definition

 The simplicial depth of a point $p$ in $d$-dimensional Euclidean space, with respect to a set of sample points in that space, is the number of $d$-dimensional simplices (the convex hulls of sets of $d+1$ sample points) that contain $p$.

-The same notion can be generalized to any probability distribution on points of the plane, not just the empirical distribution given by a set of sample points, by defining the depth to be the probability that a randomly chosen $(d+1)$-tuple of points has a convex hull that contains $p$.
+The same notion can be generalized to any probability distribution on points of the space, not just the empirical distribution given by a set of sample points, by defining the depth to be the probability that a randomly chosen $(d+1)$-tuple of points has a convex hull that contains $p$.
 This probability can be calculated, from the number of simplices that contain $p$, by dividing by $\tbinom{n}{d+1}$ where $n$ is the number of sample points.

 Under the standard definition of simplicial depth, the simplices that have $p$ on their boundaries count equally much as the simplices with $p$ in their interiors.
 In order to avoid some problematic behavior of this definition, Burr, Rafalin & Souvaine (2004) proposed a modified definition of simplicial depth, in which the simplices with $p$ on their boundaries count only half as much.
 Equivalently, their definition is the average of the number of open simplices and the number of closed simplices that contain $p$.